 - Cancellation or postponement due to:weather, damage to the facility, sickness, failure to show of the caterer or officiant, financial reasons—even limited change-of-heart circumstances!

 - Photography or videography:failure of the professional to appear, loss of original negatives, etc.

 - Lost, stolen or damaged gifts

 - Lost, stolen or damaged bridal gown or other special attire

 - Medical payments for injuries incurred during the event

-If you use this service, let us know whether you’re happy with them.
-Call us.
+If you use this service, call or email to let us know whether you’re happy with them.
 We’d love to get your feedback.

 It Can’t Happen To Me

 Don’t be lulled into the notion that an event disaster can’t happen to you.
 It could rain when you least expect it.
 Or your well-intentioned aunt might melt your wedding dress while ironing out a few wrinkles.
 Wouldn’t it be nice to know that your dress, wedding photos, equipment rentals and gifts are covered?
 Naturally, a New Year’s Eve party or a high school prom night is riskier than a wedding, but we could tell you stories of upscale parties where something did happen and a lawsuit resulted.